Keroro1454/Supply-Drop/README.md

 - **Echo-Voltaic Plankton**
 	- Gain shield equal to 8% of your max HP.
 Dealing damage recharges 1 (+1 per stack) shield.

-- **UNKNOWN ITEM**
+- **Vintage Plague Mask**
-	- `ERROR: Item log read-out scrambled during transmission.
-Please wait for update...`
+	- All healing is increased by 4% (+2% per stack) for every damage item you possess.

 - **UNKNOWN ITEM**
-	- `ERROR: Item log read-out scrambled during transmission.
-Please wait for update...`
+	- Increase maximum HP by 4% (+2% per stack) for every utility item you possess.

 ## Legendary Items:
 - **Quantum Shield Stabilizer**